the9000/ideas/polymorphic-tree-docs.md

   visible.
 * A node can be _curbed_ (better word?), so that it's visible, bit its children are folded.
+* A node can be _focused_ so that it and its children are fully visible but its parent and siblings are folded.

 Works great with plain texts in word processors already.
 HTML DOM is somehow similar.

+Multiple windows can show different subnodes of a document.

 ## Need tables!